 Leonard Cohen bought a house in Hydra in 1960, and produced some of his best work during his time there.
 Later in life he called it “the smartest decision I ever made.”
 Spend some time on that island and you’re likely to feel relaxed and inspired as well.

 Syros is the capital of the Greek Cyclades island chain.
 We visited a few years back and celebrated a festive New Year’s with random locals in the tavernas and bars.
 The Greek islands get cold in winter, so that isn’t the most ideal season to visit.
 But if you do find yourself in Greece over the holidays, Syros is one of the best Greek islands to visit during that time.

 As there are a lot of administrative jobs in Syros, not as many of its residents flee the island during the winter.
 This means there are far more restaurants, cafes, and options available compared to Mykonos in winter.
 Mykonos was absolutely dead in comparison to Syros on our winter visit, yet still more expensive for accommodation and food.

 Syros is well set up for tourists, but not overrun by them.
 And it’s a beautiful island that is perfect for people looking for an authentic Greek island experience.
-This is a great article on why Compass and Fork think Syros is the best Greek island destination in 2018.
-And you can read our previous article on why we think Syros is the best Greek Cyclades island to visit in winter.
+Read our previous article on why we think Syros is the best Greek Cyclades island to visit in winter.

 Mykonos, along with Santorini, is one of Greece’s most iconic islands.
 Go into a Greek restaurant anywhere in the world, and there’s a great chance you’ll encounter a picture or painting of the windmills of Mykonos.
 And if you’re looking for a massive party, you will definitely find it on Mykonos in summer.